-A "no" answer leads to the box at the lower portion of the flow chart which delivers the reminder that all new elements of construction must comply with the current code.
+A "no" answer leads to item 18 which delivers the reminder that all new elements of construction must comply with the current code.

-A "yes" answer leads one to block #14.
+A "yes" answer leads one to item 14.

-14. EES Panel/Equipment Segregated per Code
+14. Decision Box: EES Panel/Equipment Segregated per Code